Klosmi/html-basics/JS-basic.md

 ## __[HTTP Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers)__
-*HTTP headers* let the __client__ and the __server__ pass __additional information__ with an HTTP request or response.
-__HTTP headers are a lot of key-pair information shared between the client and the server to set up a lot of stuff behind the scenes__, like caching-related data (which helps make data persistent in your browser even if you reload the page), authorization data (which proves you are who you're saying you are when accessing restricted-access webpages) and so on.
+__[HTTP headers](https://www.ionos.com/digitalguide/hosting/technical-matters/http-header/) are a lot of key-pair information shared between the client and the server to set up a lot of stuff behind the scenes__, like caching-related data (which helps make data persistent in your browser even if you reload the page), authorization data (which proves you are who you're saying you are when accessing restricted-access webpages) and so on.

 So, __headers are an additional way of passing information with a given request and also with a response__.